twilly/odvr/README.md

 big-endian machines.
 PPC Mac/Linux/BSD developers are more than welcome to submit patches!

   odvr may get out-of-sync with the attached DVR.
-Use "-r" to force a DVR reset when odvr runs.
-For example, "odvr -r -l" will reset and then list recordings.
+Use `-r` to force a DVR reset when odvr runs.
+For example, `odvr -r -l` will reset and then list recordings.

   Some Olympus DVRs have a high-quality encoding option (PULCOD).
 This encoding type is not directly supported and odvr will complain about it.
-Use a different quality level for your recordings or you can use the unsupported "sandec" program that that is included with this source.
-Use odvr to download the raw files, then run "sandec" with the filename of the raw file.
+Use a different quality level for your recordings or you can use the unsupported `sandec` program that that is included with this source.
+Use odvr to download the raw files, then run `sandec` with the filename of the raw file.
 You can also convert all raw files downloaded to odvr folder automatically running the bash script also included in this source  `./convert_raw_files.sh`.